 How do I grant permissions to perform actions on specific resources in Amazon EC2?

-On the PERMISSIONS page, specify the policies for the group.
-You can select a policy template or create custom policies.
+In the Select Policy Template section, click Select next to a policy template of your choice.
 For example, for Amazon EC2, one of the following policy templates might meet your needs:

 Power User Access

 Amazon EC2 Read Only Access